ArpanMajumdar/kafka-tutorial/README.md

 ## Kafka cluster
 - Kafka brokers are designed to operate as part of a cluster.
+- Each broker is identified by it's ID (integer).
 - Within a cluster of brokers, one broker will also function as the cluster controller (elected automatically from the live members of the cluster).
 - The controller is responsible for administrative operations, including assigning partitions to brokers and monitoring for broker failures.
 -  A partition is owned by a single broker in the cluster, and that broker is called the leader of the partition.
 - A partition may be assigned to multiple brokers, which will result in the partition being replicated.
 This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.
 - However, all consumers and producers operating on that partition must connect to the leader.

+### Replication factor
+- A partition is replicated across the kafka cluster and the number of copies each partition has is given by its replication factor.
+- At any time only one broker can be a leader of a given partition.
+- Only that leader can receive and serve data for that partition.
+- Other brokers will just synchronise the data.
+- Therefore, each partition has one leader and multiple ISRs(in-sync replicas).

 ### Retention policy
 - Retention is the durable storage of messages for some period of time.